MistaTwista/trust/README.md

 ## Contributing

-To contribute to Rust, please see [CONTRIBUTING](CONTRIBUTING.md).
+To contribute to Trust, please see [CONTRIBUTING](CONTRIBUTING.md).

-Rust has an [IRC] culture and most real-time collaboration happens in a variety of channels on Mozilla's IRC network, irc.mozilla.org.
-The most popular channel is [#rust], a venue for general discussion about Rust.
+Trust has an [IRC] culture and most real-time collaboration happens in a variety of channels on Mozilla's IRC network, irc.mozilla.org.
+The most popular channel is [#rust], a venue for general discussion about Trust.
 And a good place to ask for help would be [#rust-beginners].

 The [rustc guide] might be a good place to start if you want to find out how various parts of the compiler work.